Brasenose College, Oxford: Early twentieth century

-Late twentieth century
+Since 1970

-The 1970s saw considerable social change in Brasenose, with more post-graduate attendees and fewer domestic staff.
+The 1970s saw considerable social change in Brasenose, with more post-graduate members and fewer domestic staff.
 In 1974 Brasenose became one of the first men's colleges to admit women as full members, bringing an end to 470 years of the college as a men-only institution.
 The other previously all-male colleges to begin admitting women in 1974 were Jesus College, Hertford, St Catherine's, and Wadham.
 The College's first female Governing Body Fellow, lawyer Mary Stokes, was elected in May 1981 and took up her Fellowship in October 1982.

 There was also considerable construction work to ensure that undergraduates could be housed for the entirety of their degree on the main site and on the Frewin site; this objective was finally achieved in 1997 with the opening of the St Cross annexe and Frewin extension.
 Brasenose's finances were secured, and it thus entered the twenty-first century in a good position as regards financial, extracurricular and academic success.

 As of 2022 the college admits undergraduates for most major courses in 17 subject groups across science, humanities, social science and arts.